heavylightdecomp/blog/all_collections/_posts/2022-10-02-acio-2020-battleship.md

 categories: ["aio", "solution", "competitive programming", "dp", "sortings"]
 mathjax: true
 ---
+A solution to [this](https://orac2.info/problem/acio20contest0battleship/) problem.
+As usual, please consider reading through and attempting the problem for a while :)

 Without loss of generality let's assume battleship A is either to the left or above of battleship B. The case where A is to the right or below B is covered by the case where locations of A and B are swapped.

 ### Subtask 1 (single row map)